One-shot learning and behavioral eligibility traces in sequential decision making: Materials and Methods (Supplementary)

 In the \textit{clip-art} condition, each state was represented by a unique 100x100 pixel clip-art image that appeared for $300ms$ in the center of the screen.
 For each environment, a new set of images was used, except for the goal state which was always the same (a person holding a trophy) in all experiments.

 The screen resolution was 1920x1080 pixels.
 In all three conditions, the background screen was grey with a fixation cross in the center of the screen.
 It was rotated from $+$ to $\times$ to signal to the participants when to enter their decision by pressing one of two push-buttons (one in the left and the other in the right hand).
 No lower or upper bound was imposed on the reaction time.
 The next state appeared after a random delay of $2.5$ to $4$ seconds after the push-buttons was pressed.
-Participants were instructed to reach the goal state as often as possible within a limited time (12 minutes).
 Prior to the actual learning task, they performed a few trials to check they all understood the instructions.
 While the participants performed the \textit{sound}- and \textit{clip-art} conditions, we recorded the pupil diameter using an SMI iViewX high speed video-based eye tracker (recorded at $500 Hz$, down-sampled to $100Hz$ for the analysis by averaging over 5 samples).
 From participants performing the \textit{spatial} condition, we recorded the pupil diameter using a $60Hz$ Tobii Pro tracker.
 An eye tracker calibration protocol was run for each participant.
 All experiments were implemented using the Psychophysics Toolbox \citep{Brainard97}.

-The number of participants performing the task was: \textit{sound} (SMI): 15; \textit{clip-art} (SMI): 12; \textit{spatial} (TET): 22 participants; Control \textit{sound} (SMI): 7; Control \textit{clip-art} (SMI): 10; Control \textit{spatial} (SMI): 10.
-All participants were recruited from the EPFL students pool; all provided written, informed consent.
-The experiment was approved by the EPFL Human Research Ethics Committee.
+The number of participants performing the task was: \textit{sound}: 15; \textit{clip-art}: 12; \textit{spatial}: 22 participants; Control \textit{sound}: 9; Control \textit{clip-art}: 10; Control \textit{spatial}: 12.
+The participants were recruited from the EPFL students pool.
+They had normal or corrected-to-normal vision.
+Experiments were conducted in accordance with the Helsinki declaration and approved by the ethics commission of the Canton de Vaud (164/14 Titre: Aspects fondamentaux de la reconnaissance des objets : protocole g\'{e}n\'{e}ral).
+All participants were informed about the general purpose of the experiment and provided written, informed consent.
+They were told that they could quit the experiment at any time they wish.